worldbank/pddcs/CONTRIBUTING.md

 Please also follow these additional guidelines.

-* Respect the architecture and reasoning of the package.single_quotes_linter
+* Respect the architecture and reasoning of the package.
 * If possible, keep contributions small enough to easily review manually.
 It is okay to split up your work into multiple pull requests.
 * For new features or functionality, add tests in `tests`.
 Tests that can be automated should go in `tests/testthat/`.
 * Format your code according to the [tidyverse style guide](https://style.tidyverse.org/) and check your formatting with the `lint_package()` function from the [`lintr`](https://github.com/jimhester/lintr) package.